kgurchiek/Minecraft-Server-Scanner/README.md

 - Update config.json to your desired settings
 - Run index.js

 The ips will be saved in the `ips` file.
-Each 6 bytes represents a server, the first 4 being the ip, and the other 2 representing the port \(1st byte * 256 + 2nd byte\).
+Each 6 bytes represents a server, the first 4 being the ip, and the other 2 an unsigned integer for the port (big-endian).

 ## How It Works
 For each scan, first a typical masscan is run, finidng open tcp connections.
-Once a connection is found, it's pinged with Minecraft protocol to check if it's a Minecraft server.
+Once a connection is found, it's pinged with Minecraft protocol ([Server List Ping](https://minecraft.wiki/w/Java_Edition_protocol/Server_List_Ping) for Java Edtion, [Raknet Unconnected Ping](https://wiki.bedrock.dev/servers/raknet#unconnected-pings), for Bedrock Edition) to check if it's a Minecraft server.
 This is run in the following steps:
-1. A full 0.0.0.0/0 scan on port 25565
+1. A full 0.0.0.0/0 scan on port 25565 \(Java Edition\) or 19132 \(Bedrock Edition\)
 2. For every ip found in step 1, a scan is run on that ip's /24 subnet on ports 25500-25700 (enabled by the `scan24s` setting in `config.json`)
 3. For every ip found in steps 1 and 2, a scan is run on every port (enabled by the `scanAllPorts` setting in `config.json`)